4digitmwc/skillban-articles/index.md

 Thank you tester team, actually I will list the names, Mikuaimbot, DemiFiendSMT, Silhoueska Elze, LeMarcinho, Paturages and DannyPX for volunteering in this project, you all are a part of giving feedback and improve the model further.
 Without you all we would be really concerned if the model is reliable.
 Huge credits to you all <3.

 Poly, there is a lot to cover for you here haha.
 Thank you so much for joining me in this big project.
 I believe this project wouldn't be possible without a head start from you.
 Thank you for the Exploratory Data Analysis at the beginning and thank you for the feedback in the initial model as well.
 Thank you for writing the introduction, the most important part of this project article.
 I saw you putting a lot of effort into writing this and I appreciated it a lot.
 Next, I've seen your improvement in writing code a lot since I asked you to write data fetching for 4 Digit MWC 3 until you wrote another one for MWC2021 and 2022.
 I am so happy for your will to learn and try to perform your best in this project.
 I hope you have fun in this project and I hope that in the future, we will get to collaborate each other again.
-You are the best.
+Continue improving yourself, You are the best.

 ## Last Note for the readers